 A concensus of EOS stakholders with governance rights endorse a blockchain constitution that establishes community standards, including an arbitration process when disputes arise.

-The blockchain is supported by 21 primary block producers, chosen by ongoing community voting.
+The blockchain is supported by 21 primary block producers distributed throughout the world, chosen by ongoing community voting and rewarded daily.

 Primary block producers are determined through a recurring vote tally every 126 seconds.